Dead Cells: Premise

 Taking place on an unnamed island, the player character is the Prisoner, an amorphous creature capable of possessing dead bodies located in the depths of the island.
-While the "head" of the Prisoner is immortal, the bodies it possesses are not, and "dying" will force the Prisoner to return back to the Prisoners' Quarters to find another corpse.
+While the "head" of the Prisoner is immortal, the bodies it possesses are not, and "dying" will force the Prisoner to return to the Prisoners' Quarters to find another corpse.
 The Prisoner itself does not speak, limiting its interactions with non-player characters (NPCs) to gestures and body language alone.
 The player is occasionally shown the thoughts of the Prisoner through dialogue boxes.

 Story

 The Prisoner awakens in the depths of the island's prison, suffering from amnesia.
 A soldier encounters the Prisoner, and mentions that they can no longer die.
 The Prisoner tries to escape the prison, but their head is forced back to the depths as soon as its body is destroyed.
 Between subsequent escape attempts, the Prisoner learns that the island was once a mighty kingdom that fell when a plague known as "The Malaise" transformed most of the kingdom's citizens into mutated monsters.

 After escaping the Prisoners' Quarters, the Prisoner decides to kill the island's reclusive King, believing that his death will cause something on the island to "change".
 While leaving the Quarters, the Prisoner meets with the Collector, a hooded figure that trades Cells in exchange for items and weaponry.
-After fighting through island's Malaise-infected locales, the Prisoner reaches the King's throne room and succeeds in slaying the comatose monarch.
+After fighting through the island's Malaise-infected locales, the Prisoner reaches the King's throne room and succeeds in slaying the comatose monarch.
 However, the King's corpse violently explodes in the process, destroying the Prisoner's host body.
 The Prisoners' head crawls out from the burning fragments of the destroyed throne, where it exits the throne room through a fountain's drain.
 The drain leads back to the Prisoners' Quarters, where the resurrected Prisoner ponders the consequences of the King's death.